Skip to content

 MAKER_PINS_INVERTED Inverts pin signal (on=low, off=high)

-MAKER_PUMP_REVERSION Enables reversion (direction) of pump
+MAKER_PUMP_REVERSION_CONFIG Enables reversion (direction) of pump during cleaning

 List Software Config Values